-Skills for Education and Employment (SEE)
+Skills for Education & Employment Program (SEE)

 The Skills for Education and Employment Program (SEE) program seeks to improve eligible job seekers foundation skills including employability skills, reading, writing, numeracy, oral communication, and learning strategies.